merthidayetoglu/CommBench/README.md

 ## CommBench

 CommBench is a portable micro-benchmarking software for high-performance computing (HPC) networks.
-The tool integrates MPI, NCCL, RCCL, OneCCL, and IPC put & get capabilities, provides an API for users to compose desired communication patterns, takes measurements, and offers ports for benchmarking on Nvidia, AMD, and Intel GPUs.
+The tool integrates MPI, NCCL, RCCL, OneCCL, CUDA, HIP, and Level Zero IPC put & get capabilities, and recently GASNet-EX.
+CommBench provides a library- and machine-agnostic API for users to compose desired communication patterns, takes measurements, and offers ports for benchmarking on Nvidia, AMD, and Intel GPUs.

 For questions and support, please send an email to merth@stanford.edu